Durinskia

-Durinskia is a genus of dinoflagellate that can be found in freshwater and marine environments.
+Durinskia is a genus of dinoflagellates that can be found in freshwater and marine environments.
 This genus was created to accommodate its type species, Durinskia baltica, after major classification discrepancies were found.
 While Durinskia species appear to be typical dinoflagellates that are armored with cellulose plates called theca, the presence of a pennate diatom-derived tertiary endosymbiont is their most defining characteristic.
 This genus is significant to the study of endosymbiotic events and organelle integration since structures and organelle genomes in the tertiary plastids are not reduced.
 Like some dinoflagellates, species in Durinskia may cause blooms.

 Etymology

 The genus Durinskia was named in honor of Rose Durinski by Carty and Cox in 1986.

 History

-The representative species of Durinskia is Durinskia baltica, which was also the impetus for the genus’ creation in 1986.
+The representative species of Durinskia is Durinskia baltica, which was also the impetus for the genus' creation in 1986.
 Durinskia baltica was originally described as a brackish water unicellular dinoflagellate and named as Glenodinium cinctum by Levander in 1892.
 Upon revisiting his work in 1894, Levander renamed Glenodinium cinctum as Glenodinium balticum after revising his previous work.
 In 1910, Lemmermann reclassified Glenodinium balticum under a freshwater dinoflagellate subgenus called Cleistoperidinium.
 One of the defining character of Cleistoperidinium is its lack of an apical pore, a criterion Durinskia baltica does not fulfil.
 To rectify this mistake, Durinskia baltica, known then as Glenodinium balticum, was transferred into the subgenus of Orthoperidinium in 1937.
 Species within Orthoperidinium are characterized by their four-sided apical plate which is not a character of Durinskia baltica either.
 The taxonomic hierarchy changed, Durinskia baltica, referred as Peridinium balticum at the time, was transferred to the genus of Peridiniopsis (Bourrelly 1968) and renamed as Peridiniopsis balticum.
 Upon an investigation conducted by Carty and Cox (1986), Durinskia baltica was determined to belong in a different genus than Peridinium.
 While the representative or type species of both Peridinium and Durinskia baltica have five cingular plates, the irregular arrangement of the cingular plates in D. baltica differs from the typical cingular plate alignment with postcingular plates in Peridinium.
 Note that cingular plates are cellulose plates that make up the transverse groove, cingulum, in the outer armor of the organism, whereas precingular plates are plates that form part of the outer armor that is above the cingulum, and postcingular plates are plates that form the outer armor that is below the cingulum.
 More importantly, all species in Peridinium have seven precingular plates rather than six precingular plates as in D. baltica.
 After the discovery of these significant morphological differences, a new genus named Durinskia was accepted to accommodate D. baltica.
 Because some species previously described were misclassified under other genus prior to the establishment of Durinskia, many species that belong in Durinskia have yet to be reclassification or discovered.
 Durinskia capensis is one of the species that was recently discovered by revisiting previous literature whereas Durinskia agilis was reclassified based on morphology and molecular genetics in 2012.